WebAssembly/design/FAQ.md

 # FAQ

-## Who was WebAssembly designed for?
+## What are WebAssembly's use cases?

 WebAssembly was designed with [a variety of use cases in mind](UseCases.md).